saezlab/networkcommons/docs/src/datasets.rst

 **Data location:** `NCBI GEO <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE186341>`_

-**Detailed Description:** PANACEA contains dose-response and perturbational profiles for 32 kinase inhibitors in 11 cancer cell lines, in addition to a DMSO control.
+**Detailed Description:** 	1728 RNAseq profiles of a cell-line perturbed with 32 kinase inhibitors.
+Cell-lines were treated at a 48-hour IC20 for each drug and RNA was collected at 24 hours to minimize cell-death.
+Samples were prepared and sequences in batches of 96 that included 6 vehicle (DMSO).
+2 replicates were taken for each drug-cell-line pair.
 Originally, this resource served as the basis for a DREAM Challenge assessing the accuracy and sensitivity of computational algorithms for de novo drug polypharmacology predictions.
 NetworkCommons provides raw files for countdata and metadata, as retrieved in the original page.
 In addition, differential expression and TF activity tables are provided.

 **Data processing:** The differential expression statistics were obtained via `FLOP <https://doi.org/10.1093/nar/gkae552>`_, using FilterbyExpr and DESeq2, one of the top performer combinations in the benchmarking study.
 The contrasts were set, per cell line, between each drug and the DMSO control.
 The TF activity tables were obtained also via `FLOP <https://doi.org/10.1093/nar/gkae552>`_, using univariate linear models as implemented in `decoupler <https://doi.org/10.1093/bioadv/vbac016>`_.

+**Functions:** See API documentation for :ref:`PANACEA <api-panacea>`.

 CPTAC